krz/krz.github.io/_posts/2018-04-09-backpropagation-explained.md

 plt.plot(xs, ys)
 ```

 Let's now talk about derivatives.
 What does the derivative of a function tell you?
-If you head over to the [Wikipedia](https://en.wikipedia.org/wiki/Derivative) page of Derivatives it says that *the derivative of a function measures the sensitivity to change of the function value (output value) with respect to a change in its argument (input value).* This means the derivative describes what happens if you add a very small number \(h\) to \(x\), how the function responds and by how much.
+If you head over to the [Wikipedia](https://en.wikipedia.org/wiki/Derivative) page of Derivatives it says that *the derivative of a function measures the sensitivity to change of the function value (output value) with respect to a change in its argument (input value).* This means the derivative describes what happens if you add a very small number \( h \) to \(x\), how the function responds and by how much.
 Does the function go up or down, and how sensitive is it to such changes?
-This is equivalent to the slope of the tangent line at a given point .
+This is equivalent to the slope of the tangent line at a given point \( x \).

 This means if we know the derivatives, we know how to change the inputs (better: the weights and biases) in a neural network to match a desired output.
 This is how a neural network is trained.